wiremock/api-template-library/amazonaws.com-lookoutequipment/index.md

 ---
 slug: "amazonaws-com-lookoutequipment"
-name: "Amazon Lookout for Equipment"
+title: "Amazon Lookout for Equipment"
 provider: "amazonaws.com"
 description: "Amazon Lookout for Equipment is a machine learning service that uses\
   \ advanced analytics to identify anomalies in machines from sensor data for use\